szli6792/CSCI-3308-Team-3/PAGE_TESTING.md

 Parameters needed for the page:

-- Featued deal products, Most popular products, Highest rated products, User login status, Is user subscribed status.
+- Featued deal products, Most popular products, Highest rated products.

 Data needed to render the page: